amith-gowda/js-practice-1/README.md

 # js-practice-1
-practice challenges to learn js
+practice challenges to learn js along with html and css